decentralized-identity/bbs-signature/draft-bbs-signatures.md

 2. If W is INVALID, return INVALID

-3. If KeyValidate(W) is INVALID, return INVALID
+3. if subgroup_check(W) is INVALID, return INVALID

+4. If W == Identity_G2, return INVALID

-4. return W
+5. return W
 ```

 # Security Considerations

 ## Validating public keys

-It is RECOMMENDED for any operation in [Scheme Definition](#scheme-definition) involving public keys that do not have an explicit invocation to the KeyValidate operation (#keyvalidate) documented in their procedure, that this check be performed prior to executing the operation.
-An example of where this recommendation applies is the sign (#sign) operation.
-An example of where an explicit invocation to the KeyValidate operation (#keyvalidate) is already defined and therefore required is the verify (#verify) operation.
+It is RECOMENDED for any operation in [Core Operations](#core-operations) involving public keys, that they deserialize the public key first using the [octets_to_pubkey](#octets-to-public-key) operation, even if they only require the octet-string representation of the public key.
+If the `octets_to_pubkey` procedure returns INVALID the calling operation should also return INVALID and abort.
+An example of where this recommendation applies is the [Sign](#sign) operation.
+An example of where an explicit invocation to the `octets_to_pubkey` operation is already defined and therefore required is the [Verify](#verify) operation.

+## Valid de-serialization

+This document makes use of `octet_to_point_g*` to parse octet strings to elliptic curve points (either in G1 or G2).
+It is assumed (even if not explicitly described) that the result of this operation will not be INVALID.
+If `octet_to_point_g*` returns INVALID, then the calling operation should immediately return INVALID as well and abort the operation.
+Note that the only place where the output is assumed to be VALID implicitly is in the [Encoding of Elements to be Hashed](#encoding-of-elements-to-be-hashed) section.

 ## Skipping membership checks